xackery/l2net/README.md

 * Out of Game Mode, allowing you to fully control your characters without being inside the normal Lineage 2 Client.
 * In Game Mode, allowing you to attach to a game client and enhance the gameplay experience (best of both worlds).
 * Top-Down Overview map allowing you to interact with the world.
+* Combat / Buff/Heal Options to automate skill usage.
-* Scripting Support, including custom scripting
+* Custom Scripting Support, including packet detection and logic chains

 # Original Changelog